 Lose the Prints and Patterns

 When you have a bunch of loud prints on your shirt, it can be hard to wear.
 Are the prints the right size for you?
-Will people perceive the shirt as too informal?
+Will people perceive the shirt as too casual?
 Will the colors in the print work with the rest of the outfit?
 If you’re not sure what to do, stick with a classic solid colored shirt.

 Pro tip: To add some diversity, you can try a minimal pinstripe or check pattern.
 Remember to keep things simple and don’t go for a shirt that has more than 2-3 colors.